INTERSECTIONALITY OF: HUMAN RIGHTS, ENVIRONMENTALISM, AND NON-HUMAN

 Understand that we live on a planet with finite fossil fuel resources

-Care about animal rights and and would like to see an end to animal testing
+Care about animal rights and and would like to see an end to animal testing and cruelty

 Factory farming is inhumane